paninetworks/route-server/README.md

 }
 ```

-with `protocol bpg` section for every Romana node.
+with `protocol bgp` section for every Romana node.